apache/jena-site/source/documentation/query/cmds.md

 ### `arq.qexpr`

 Read and print an expression (something that can go in a `FILTER` clause).
-Indicates whether an evaluation exception occured.
+Indicates whether an evaluation exception occurred.

 The `-v` argument prints the parsed expression.